artdecocode/closure-stylesheets-1/documentary/4-features/0-auto-expand/2-prefixes.md

 1. An expanded, prefixed property name, e.g., `-ms-flex` that will keep that rule in the output.
 1. A property name with a generic value that will keep all expansions of that property-value pair, such as `position:sticky`.
 1. A property name with an expanded value to specify the exact expansions that should be preserved, e.g., `display:-ms-flexbox`.
+1. A generic function name, e.g., `calc`.
+1. (_todo_) An expanded function name, e.g., `-webkit-calc`.

 The map will be generated accordingly with the account of rules already present in the output CSS.
 Consider the following style:

 %EXAMPLE: example/prefix/style.css%

 <java jar="closure-stylesheets.jar" lang="css" console="closure-stylesheets">
-  --expand-browser-prefix --output-browser-prefix example/prefix/output.css --prefixes hyphens --prefixes -ms-flex --prefixes display:-ms-flexbox --prefixes position:sticky --pretty-print example/prefix/style.css
+  --expand-browser-prefix --output-browser-prefix example/prefix/output.css --prefixes hyphens --prefixes -ms-flex --prefixes display:-ms-flexbox --prefixes position:sticky --prefixes calc --pretty-print example/prefix/style.css
 </java>

 This produced the following prefixes file and output map: